-Flowers are blooming, temperatures are steadily climbing, and bunny rabbits have infiltrated the neighborhoods.
+Flowers are blooming, temperatures are steadily climbing, and small woodland creatures have infiltrated the neighborhoods again.
 These are all sure signs that spring is here and summer is not far behind.
 There may be a few lingering rain showers, but it's still time to get your home ready for summer.
 Just like your summer clothes need to be dusted off and prepared for the hot days ahead, your house does, too!

 Get Ready for Storms

 Check your roof flashing, caulking, and shingles for any damage.
 Flashing should be sealed with approved roofing sealant.
 Also inspect the caulking and weatherstripping around doors and windows to ensure your home is air sealed to prevent moisture and heat from entering your home.
 If you need to repair the caulking or weatherstripping, we have some DIY projects to help!